 OWI, super drunk/high BAC, or Impaired Driving, otherwise known as drunk driving, are serious offenses in the State of Michigan.
 The ultimate outcome in an OWI (Operating While Intoxicated) or drunk driving case can ultimately depend on the knowledge you have at the time of the stop and your attitude at the time you are pulled over.

 When interacting with law enforcement one should always do it respectfully and courteously.
-The time to fight or argue, is in court and should be left up to your attorney whom should have in depth legal knowledge and the law backing your case.
+The time to fight or argue is in court and should be left up to your attorney who should have the in-depth legal knowledge and the law backing your case.
 However, you would like to balance this with knowing your rights as well.

 As such, Michigan has what’s called implied consent laws.
 It can be explained that these laws basically mean that because you own a license to drive in the State of Michigan and by signing your name and excepting that license, you give “implied consent” that you will comply with a chemical test request given by a police officer.
 So, if you ultimately do not submit willingly to a chemical test; you could be subject to what’s called an implied consent suspension.
 What this means is that the Secretary of State (SOS) will suspend your license for a period of one year.
 If you are being asked to consent to a chemical test, you should receive a form called a DI-177 form.
 This form is meant to inform you of what a decision to decline a chemical test can cost you.
 Basically, it can cost you your license for a year, so before making that decision make sure you realize what the ramifications can be.